 Your document needs to be one single document containing all the pages of your publication.
 Each document uploaded is converted into a separate publication - it is not possible to assemble separate pages of your publication on Calaméo.

-It is also important to remember that this is a digital document, different from print, therefore avoid document bleed and printer marks.
+It is also important to remember that this is a digital document.
+Because it is different from print, avoid document bleed and printer marks.

 Calaméo will automatically convert your document into a two-page spread, flipbook-style publication, with a front and back cover.
 For this reason, if your original document is created in a two-page spread format, it will be displayed as 4 pages once converted on Calaméo.
 To avoid this, make sure all the pages of your original document are single pages.